-Riverbed highly recommends that you closely analyze a migrated QoS configuration after you upgrade a SteelHead to RiOS 9.0.
+We strongly recommend that you closely analyze a migrated QoS configuration after you upgrade a SteelHead to RiOS 9.0.

-For more information about migrations, see RiOS 9.0 QoS Migration at https://splash.riverbed.com/ docs/DOC-5443.
+For more information about migrations, see RiOS 9.0 QoS Migration at https://community.riverbed.com/s/DOC-5443.

-Guidelines for the Maximum Number of QoS Classes, Sites, and Rules
+Guidelines for the maximum number of QoS classes, sites, and rules